Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Conclusion

 \section{Conclusion}

-We introduce a strong, flexible and unified self-supervised visual pre-training framework with few architectural constraints for the model to be pre-trained.
-Unlike the mainstream Siamese pre-training frameworks based on strong artificial data augmentations as well as masked image modeling pre-training relying on randomly inserting artificial mask tokens to input embeddings, our \CIM{} pre-trained encoder learns from the corrupted view generated from a trainable neural network's output distribution.
+We introduce a general self-supervised visual pre-training framework with few architectural constraints for the model to be pre-trained and transferred.
+Unlike the mainstream Siamese pre-training methods based on strong artificial data augmentations as well as MIM pre-training relying on randomly inserting artificial \texttt{[MASK]} tokens to input embeddings, \CIM{} pre-trained encoder learns from the corrupted view generated from a trainable neural network's output distribution.
 Given the stochastic sampling ability, \CIM{} defends using discrete visual token representations during pre-training to some extent.
-Experimental results show that the proposed approach achieves competitive pre-training performance for both vision Transformers and convolutional neural networks.
+Experimental results show that our approach achieves competitive performance on canonical ViT and CNN models.
+We hope \CIM{} can serve as a promising starting point for exploring flexible \& unified visual representation learning of various architectures.